Minimum qualifying debt:

 Some reviewers still allege that Freedom Debt Relief lies about the potential results and savings.

-While they have improved (and they’re under a lot of scrutiny by regulation bodies), do your research and make sure you’re making an informed decision, rather than only trusting their recommendation.
+While the company has improved its practices (and they’re under a lot of scrutiny by regulation bodies), do your research and make sure you’re making an informed decision, rather than only trusting their recommendation.

 Is Freedom Debt Relief the Best for You?

 Debt settlement comes with the risk of long-term credit score damage.
 So, regardless of which agency you choose, it should be one of your last options.
 As far as debt negotiation goes, though, Freedom Debt Relief is one of the most reputable companies on the market.
 They have years of experience, a serious working relationship with most creditors, and a history of billions in settled debt.

 Our Freedom Debt Relief review bottom line is clear:

 Debt settlement is not for everyone.
 But if you decide it’s right for you, Freedom Debt Relief is one of the best places to go.

 Here is how the company stacks up to its main competitor in the debt negotiation market.
 There are also plenty of non-settlement alternatives to Freedom, including debt consolidation, debt restructuring, a credit repair service, or strategic bankruptcy.

 National Debt Relief’s services also have a minimum debt amount of $7,500, but they can only help you with up to $100,000 in unsecured debt.
 They’re available in more states than Freedom Debt Relief.
 The company’s coverage doesn’t include Connecticut, Georgia, Kansas, Maine, New Hampshire, Oregon, South Carolina, Vermont, and West Virginia.
 Their fees are comparable to Freedom Debt Relief, ranging between 15% and 25% of the enrolled debt.